Tiwagorn Withiton: Viral

-On 16 June 2020, he posted a photo in his Facebook account that went viral online.
+On 16 June 2020, he posted a photo on his Facebook account that went viral online.
 Before that, he proposed the idea of using the slogan 'I lost faith in the Monarchy' in 'The Royalists Marketplace', the monarchy-satire Facebook group by Pavin Chachavalpongpun.
 Many users were concerned for lese majeste law which had been used broadly and unpredictably.
-His photo received more than 4,000 comments from both sides of political viewpoints.
-He re-entered activism again because Wanchalearm, a Thai political activist, was abducted by armed men in Phnom Penh on 4 June 2020.
+His photo received more than 4,000 comments from both sides of the issue.
+He re-entered activism again after Wanchalearm, a Thai political activist, was abducted by armed men in Phnom Penh on 4 June 2020.

-On 19 June and 4 July, Internal Security Operations Command officer and a local police officer came to his house to discuss with him.
+On 19 June and 4 July, a Internal Security Operations Command officer and a local police officer came to his house to discuss with him.

 On 5 July 2020, he showed the contract which signed him off of his family in his Facebook account for safety issues.

 Political abuse of psychiatry

 On 9 July 2020, 10 police and hospital vehicles came to his house in the early night, a group of police officers and nurses went into his house.
 He was forcedly carried out by a group of 6 officers and taken to hospital.
-In a car, the officers tied his hands with a cloth and inject him with unknown medication.
-The police searched his house and took his computer and smartphone, and made his mother sign a consent of bringing him to be admitted to Rajanagarindra Psychiatric Hospital in Khon Kaen.
-Hospital director, Nattakorn Champathong, explained that Tiwagorn had not been forced to enter the hospital.
+In a car, the officers tied his hands with a cloth and injected him with an unknown medication.
+The police searched his house and took his computer and smartphone, and made his mother consent to have him admitted to Rajanagarindra Psychiatric Hospital in Khon Kaen.
+The hospital's director, Nattakorn Champathong, explained that Tiwagorn had not been forced to enter the hospital.
 Khon Kaen’s police chief, Major General Puttipong Musikul explained that he was getting treatment because his relatives had him admitted.

 Subsequent to protests by civil rights groups and media stories, Tiwagorn was released by Rajanagarindra Psychiatric Hospital, on 22 July 2020.